 Lots of people have perfectly legitimate questions about the costs of cremation.
 And yes, the same goes for burial.
 These are common questions that have a lot to do with your budget and what you’re willing to pay.
 There’s nothing wrong with that.
 While these are important expenditures, they generally aren’t the only ones.
 That means it’s something to think about.
-If you or someone you know is looking into cremation services in or near Burton, MI, you should know that someone in your area is committed to giving you a clear portrait of everything you need to know.
+If you or someone you know is looking into a cremation service in Grand Blanc, MI, you should know that someone in your area is committed to giving you a clear portrait of everything you need to know.
 That includes accurate information regarding costs and everything else that might impact your decision.
 You should know what’s at stake.
 And you shouldn’t settle for anything less.
 This is an important and personal decision.
 Let’s talk about what it means.

 We think everyone should understand their options when it comes to cremation.
 Understanding those options often means learning more about things like pricing, packages, and all the things that frequently accompany cremation (like an urn or container).
 You shouldn’t feel like you’re in the dark when it comes to any of this.
 None of it should remain a mystery.
 So an open, honest, and transparent conversation can make a real difference.
 And that’s what we’re all about.